 Once accepted into the program, you will be matched to mentors and can begin 1-on-1 meetings over Zoom (or possibly in-person if you are located near Durham, NC).
 They may also review any application materials you would like them to look over.
 Follow-up meetings can occur as needed.

 This is an entirely student-run program, and your participation is strictly confidential.
 Your identity and anything you share with your mentor will only be known to the mentor and a few student program coordinators.

 No information, including your identity, will at any point be shared with any admissions committee members, faculty members, other students, or anyone else outside the mentorship program.

 We may contact you after the program for feedback on your experience, and aggregated and non-identifiable information may be used for program evaluation purposes.

 No. No information, including individual names, will be shared with the admissions committee or with any faculty members at any point.

 All Ph.D. students have somewhat recently been through the application process and are therefore uniquely positioned to provide application assistance.
 At the same time, they are completely disconnected from the faculty-run admissions process, making it safer and easier for mentors and mentees to speak freely, openly and comfortably about the application process.

 Please fill out this application.
 For priority access, please submit your application by August 25, 2022, but applications will be considered through September 25, 2022.
 We look forward to receiving your application!

 It is ideal if Duke is one of the Ph.D. programs that you plan on applying to, but this is not a strict requirement.

-We will aim to get back to students with an acceptance decision by the beginning of October.
+We will aim to get back to students with an acceptance decision by the end of August.